oracle-livelabs/developer/json-duality-adb-free/setup-environment/setup-environment.md

 2. Now create the tables.

-    **NOTE:** Make sure to press 'enter' after each copy and paste so that each table is created individually.
+    **NOTE:** Make sure to run each copy and paste so that each table is created individually.

     ```sql
     SQL> <copy>CREATE TABLE IF NOT EXISTS team